-NEW SUPERSTRUCTURE 52
+5.2 NEW SUPERSTRUCTURE

-FLOORS AND WALLING, NON-VOLUMETRIC OPTION 521 The floors and walls of the proposed extension will be formed in modern lightweight construction clad to suit the architectural elevations.
-The walls around the exterior perimeter will have a facing panel, with a structural liner panel formed using cold formed steelwork to keep weight to a minimum but still achieving the required stiffness.
-A similar approach will be used for the roof and floor panels at and above the sixth floor level.
+5.2.1 FLOORS AND WALLING, NON-VOLUMETRIC OPTION

+The floors and walls of the new proposed 6th floor will be formed in modern lightweight construction clad to suit the architectural elevations.
+The walls around the exterior perimeter will be clad in brick slips, with a structural liner panel formed using cold formed steelwork to keep weight to a minimum but still achieving the required stiffness.
+A similar approach will be used for the roof and floor panels of the new 6th floor.